FLX009/github-activity/README.md

 ## GitHub User Activity
-This is CLI application made on python and utilizes the GitHub API.
+This is CLI application made on python and utilizes the GitHub API.\
-I   t can output the most recent public events from a GitHub user.
+It can output the most recent public events from a GitHub user.

 # How to install
 ```bash